amolraswan/amolraswan.github.io/_pages/about.md

 ---

-I am a second-year PhD Student at UC Berkeley's Haas School of Business.
+I am a third-year PhD Student at UC Berkeley's Haas School of Business.
 My research interests lie in political economics and development economics, with a focus on the study of bureaucracy.

 Before joining Haas, I worked as an RA at the [Global Poverty Research Lab](https://www.kellogg.northwestern.edu/research/global-poverty-research-lab.aspx).
-And before that, I completed my undergraduate and master's degrees in Economics at Shri Ram College of Commerce (University of Delhi) and Columbia University, respectively.